mapsforge/mapsforge/docs/ISSUE_TEMPLATE.md

-For questions, reports and feature requests please use the [forum](https://groups.google.com/group/mapsforge-dev).
+For questions, reports and feature requests please use the [GitHub Discussions](https://github.com/mapsforge/mapsforge/discussions).